navis-org/fafbseg-py/docs/examples/autocomplete.rst

 Gotchas
 -------

-When looking for overlapping autoseg fragments, you can end up finding the autoseg version of your original neuron - ``x`` in above example.
+When looking for overlapping ``auto-seg`` fragments, you can end up finding the autoseg version of your original neuron - ``x`` in above example.
 This happens if somebody has merged a Google skeleton into ``x``.